Book Consultation

 When is the T2 corporate tax return due in Canada?

 The T2 return is due six months after your corporation's fiscal year-end.
 For a December 31 year-end, the filing deadline is June 30.
-The tax balance is due earlier — two months after year-end for most corporations (three months for qualifying small CCPCs).
+The tax balance is due earlier, two months after year-end for most corporations, or three months for qualifying small CCPCs.
 Late filing when a balance is owing triggers a penalty of 5% plus 1% per month late, plus daily compounding interest at 8%.
 Late Filing Guide →

 Can I file a T2 return myself or do I need a CPA?

-There is no legal requirement to use a CPA — a corporation can prepare and file its own T2 using certified software.
+There is no legal requirement to use a CPA, because a corporation can prepare and file its own T2 using certified software.
 However, the T2 is substantially more complex than a personal T1.
 Schedule 1 reconciliation, CCA class assignments, GIFI code mapping, associated corporation rules and investment income segregation all require technical knowledge that self-filers frequently get wrong.
-The average first-year savings when a CPA reviews a self-prepared return is $4,000 to $12,000 in recovered deductions and credits.
+The average first-year saving when a CPA reviews a self-prepared return is $4,000 to $12,000 in recovered deductions and credits.
 Get CPA Help →

 Do I need to file a T2 if my corporation had no revenue?

-Yes — every active Canadian corporation must file a T2 within six months of its fiscal year-end, regardless of revenue.
+Yes, every active Canadian corporation must file a T2 within six months of its fiscal year-end, regardless of revenue.
 A NIL return maintains CCA continuity, preserves loss carry-forwards, keeps the corporation in good standing with CRA and prevents arbitrary assessments.
-There is no penalty for filing a NIL return on time — but there are significant consequences for filing it late.
+There is no penalty for filing a NIL return on time, but there are significant consequences for filing it late, including compliance flags and frozen refunds on other accounts.

 What is Schedule 1 and why is it important?

 Schedule 1 reconciles your accounting net income to taxable income.
-Accounting rules and tax rules differ — some expenses that reduce accounting income are not deductible for tax (meals 50%, CRA penalties, club dues), while some deductions available for tax are not recorded in accounting (CCA replacing depreciation).
+Accounting rules and tax rules differ, so some expenses that reduce accounting income are not deductible for tax, such as the 50% meals restriction, CRA penalties and club dues, while some deductions available for tax are not recorded in accounting, such as CCA replacing depreciation.
 Schedule 1 makes these adjustments.
 Filing Schedule 1 with zero adjustments is a red flag that almost always triggers a CRA review.

 What are GIFI codes and do I need to use them?

-GIFI (General Index of Financial Information) codes are 4-digit codes that standardise financial statement reporting on the T2.
+GIFI, the General Index of Financial Information, uses 4-digit codes to standardise financial statement reporting on the T2.
 Every asset, liability, equity, revenue and expense account must be mapped to a GIFI code on Schedule 100 and Schedule 125.
-Your accounting software may auto-map some accounts, but incorrect GIFI mapping triggers CRA review letters.
-A CPA reviews the mapping before filing.
+Your accounting software may auto-map some accounts, but incorrect GIFI mapping triggers CRA review letters because the automated risk system flags unusual ratios.
+A CPA reviews the mapping before filing to avoid an unnecessary review.

 How much does it cost to file a T2 corporate tax return?

 Gondaliya CPA charges a flat fee starting from $400 including HST for T2 corporate tax return preparation and CRA filing.
-The director's personal T1 return and CRA audit support are both included at no extra charge.
-There is no hourly billing.
-Under our 60-Day Fees-Matching Policy, we match any lower written quote from a licensed Ontario CPA firm for the same scope.
-We have 100% trust on the lowest fees offering, so we are offering Fees-Matching.
+The director's personal T1 return and CRA audit support are both included at no extra charge, and there is no hourly billing.
+Under our 60-Day Fees-Matching Policy, we match any lower written quote from a licensed Ontario CPA firm for the same scope of work.
+Payment is by Interac e-Transfer to info@gondaliyacpa.ca.
 Know Your Exact Fee →

 What is the corporate tax rate for a small business in Ontario?